pathomkorn/openstack/mitaka/exercise/01-hw-requirements.md

     * First NIC card for management interface
     * Second NIC card for internal network

+> In this exercise, this node will be called as comp.podX.openstack.io

-*VMware or KVM hypervisor maybe used for running OpenStack controller and OpenStack compute node.
+> VMware or KVM hypervisor maybe used for running OpenStack controller and OpenStack compute node.